Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

 \subsection{Input, output and model performance}

-We use measurements of shear stress and radiated elastic energy as ML features.
-Typically, model input consists of statistical measures of the raw data (for the prediction task) or the raw time series data (for forecasting).
-The models output estimates that can be compared to ground truth.
-Our input data are time series with a fixed sampling rate.
-Thus, unlike other ML applications, it is inappropriate to shuffle data because of causality in the processes that connect data on stress/strain with AE and viceversa.
+We use measurements of fault zone shear stress and radiated elastic energy from AE as ML features.
+Model input consists of statistical measures of the continuous seismic data generated from AE (for the prediction task, see Section \ref{ssec:PART 1- Prediction model}) or the lab measurements of shear stress (for forecasting, see Section \ref{ssec:Forcasting}).
+The model outputs (different for prediction and forecasting) are compared to the input measurements of ground truth.
+Because we are dealing with time series of physical processes it is inappropriate to shuffle data in time.
+This limitation holds for both our prediction and forecasting tasks.

 As in \cite{ref:RouetLeduc2017}, we consider the variance of the continuous acoustic signal as the most important ML feature for the prediction task.
 An example of raw data for the acoustic signal and shear stress is shown in Figure \ref{fig:pict} while the variance is shown in Figure \ref{fig:Signals' shapes}.